 Checking order forms the day after your kickoff creates a sense of urgency in the minds of your sellers.
 You're not wasting any time.
-It's important to do this because most sales happen within the first 3-4 days.
-Be sure to also have them show you their money collection envelopes.
+It's essential to do this because most sales happen within the first 3-4 days.
+Be sure also to have them show you their money collection envelopes.
 This will ensure they're also collecting money with the orders.

 Start with a Baseline

-Let your students know what’s lacking and the purpose for your fundraiser.
-This is your ‘why’.
+Let your students know what's lacking and the purpose of your fundraiser.
+This is your 'why'.

 Feedback Is Motivational

 As you progress, you experience improvement.
-Tracking progress helps students see they’re on track and working towards their end goal.
+Tracking progress helps students see they're on track and working towards their end goal.
 Breaking the sale down into steps allows for little victories along the way.
-This also gives you the opportunity to praise your students.
+This also allows you to praise your students.

 Make Adjustments as Needed

 Instead of operating blind, monitoring sales allows you to make course corrections.
 For example, some students may not be keeping up.
-This gives you the opportunity to offer specific advice and encouragement.
+This allows you to offer specific advice and encouragement.